State of Wisconsin

 - whether they offer a member web portal, a 24-hour nurse line, and wellness and health management programs.

 You will also want to consider the cost of choosing each health plan provider.
 Note the monthly premium cost for single or family coverage.
-You will find these total rates both with dental and without dental coverage found under the Health Plan Options tab in the navigation bar above.
+Compare the rates with dental and without dental.

 Step 4 – Enroll or Make a Change

 Now that you have chosen a plan design and health plan provider, you will need to either enroll or make a change to your current enrollment.
-Make changes or enroll online using myETF Benefits found under the Make Your Choice tab in the navigation bar above.
-A paper application also found under the Make Your Choice tab may also be completed through ETF.
+Make changes or enroll online using myETF Benefits, or a paper application can be completed and submitted to ETF.

 Step 5 – Stay Up To Date